-- A. The Department of Health Care Services (DHCS) may amend the Contract. - B. Should either party, during the term of this Contract, desire a change or amendment to the terms of this Contract, such changes or amendments shall be proposed in writing to the other party, who will respond in writing as to whether the proposed changes/amendments are accepted or rejected.
-If accepted and after negotiations are concluded, the agreed upon changes shall be made through the DHCS's official contract amendment process.
-No amendment will be considered binding on either party until it is formally approved by the both parties and the Department of General Services (DGS), if DGS approval is required. - C. A contract amendment shall be required to change encumbered amounts for each year of a multi-year Contract period. - D. The Contractor may request Contract amendments until May 1 of each of the Contract's fiscal years.
-An amendment proposed by either the Contractor or DHCS shall be forwarded in writing to the other party. - 1) The Contractor's proposed amendment shall include the proposed changes and a statement of the reason for the proposed change. - 2) Amendments shall be duly approved by the County Board of Supervisors or its authorized designee, and signed by a duly authorized representative. - E. Contractor shall return an executed Contract amendment to DHCS within 90 calendar days from the date of its issuance. - F. Contractor acknowledges that any newly allocated funds that are in excess of the initial amount for each fiscal year shall not be encumbered if DHCS does not receive a fully executable Contract amendment on or before June 30, 2020. - G. DHCS shall settle costs for substance use disorder services based on the year-end cost settlement report as the final amendment to the approved single State/County Contract.
+- A. The Department of Health Care Services (DHCS) may amend the Contract. - B. Should either party, during the term of this Agreement, desire a change or amendment to the terms of this Agreement, such changes or amendments shall be proposed in writing to the other party, who will respond in writing as to whether the proposed changes/amendments are accepted or rejected.
+If accepted and after negotiations are concluded, the agreed upon changes shall be made through the State's official agreement amendment process.
+No amendment will be considered binding on either party until it is formally approved by the both parties and the Department of General Services (DGS), if DGS approval is required. - C. Contract amendments will be required to change encumbered amounts for each year of a multi-year contract period, of which the first amendment will be based on the Governor's Budget Act allocation of that specific fiscal year.
+The signed contract from the Contractor will be due to DHCS within 90 days from the issuance to the County.
+If the signed Contract from the Contractor is not received within 90 days from the issuance to the County, DHCS may withhold all non-DMC payments under Exhibit B of this Contract until the required amendment is received by the State. - D. Contract amendments may be requested by the Contractor until May 1 of each of the contract's fiscal years.
+An amendment proposed by either the Contractor or the State shall be forwarded in writing to the other party. - 1) The proposed amendment submitted by Contractor shall include the proposed changes, and a statement of the reason and basis for the proposed change. - 2) Amendments shall be duly approved by the County Board of Supervisors or its authorized designee, and signed by a duly authorized representative. - E. Contractor acknowledges that any newly allocated funds that are in excess of the initial amount for each fiscal year may be forfeited if DHCS does not receive a fully executable contract amendment on or before June 30, 2018. - F. State may settle costs for substance use disorder services based on the year-end cost settlement report as the final amendment to the approved single State/County contract.